willyfox07/Employees_data_base/README.md

 - The user confirms the removal the department;
 - Record is delected from database;
 - If error occurs, then error message displays;
-- If department data is succesfully deleted, then list of department without delected data is displaying.
+- If department data is succesfully deleted, then list of department without delected data is displaying, also in list of employees all data about the remote department will be deleted.

 ![Delete department](/image/delete_department.png)